In this tutorial for beginning modelers, I will explain how to use polygon modeling to create an object using 3dsMax.

 In order to edit these, we need to select all of them.

-First, let’s learn how to select them.
+Let’s learn how to select them.

 There are a number of options when selecting.

-So, you need to remember the steps to do so.
+You need to remember the steps to do so.

-Vertice are selected.
+Vertices are selected.

 Edges are selected.